 - We have an excellent relationship with the NHS medical practice in Banbury Road and our college nurse is in regular contact with them.
 The option for students to purchase private medical health insurance for the duration of their stay in the UK is also available.

 - We undertake to provide regular updates from the Senior Management Group to all parents.

 Here is a link to our Risk Assessment: https://www.stclares.ac.uk/app/uploads/Coronavirus-Risk-Assessment.pdf

 If a student cannot join us until November or January 2021 (due to travel restrictions in the country of origin) protocols will be in place to allow the student to access the taught classes on-line where possible either at the time of delivery or as a video recording.
 Course materials and assignments will be accessible to all students whether physically present or not.

-The Boarding Schools Association (BSA) is working with both the Government and all BSA schools to ensure a safe environment for young people to return to.
+The Boarding Schools Association (BSA) is working with both the Government and all BSA schools to ensure a safe environment for young people.
 The UK is by any standards one of the safest places in the world, as well as having an excellent and globally-recognised education system.
 It is also reassuring to know that the University of Oxford is at the world-wide forefront of research into developing a Covid-19 vaccine, antibody testing and contact tracing, as well as having one of the best teaching hospitals in the world.
 It is a privilege to live in this great city.

-St Clare’s, Oxford Senior Management Group, May 2020
+St Clare’s, Oxford Senior Management Group